 Hypoglycaemia has not been seen with metformin hydrochloride doses of up to 85 g, although lactic acidosis has occurred in such circumstances.
 High overdose of metformin or concomitant risks may lead to lactic acidosis.
 Lactic acidosis is a medical emergency and must be treated in hospital.
-The most effective method to remove lactate and metformin from the body is haemodialysis.
+The most effective method to remove lactate and metformin is haemodialysis.